Keepnet – AI-powered human risk management platform logo

 arrow down

 MİMİ malware often injects itself into legitimate system processes and may establish scheduled tasks, registry keys, or launch daemons (in macOS) to ensure it reactivates after reboots.
-Some versions also use encrypted tunnels for command-and-control, making detection more difficult.
+Some versions also use encrypted tunnels for command and control, making detection more difficult.